filecage/ical-ts/README.md

 but it does not interpret values (like RRULE or timezone references) apart from the value encoding defined in RFC 5545 and RFC 6868.

+> [!NOTICE]
+> This is a very early development release.
+The interface is still experimental and many things might not yet
+> work as expected.

 **Install via npm**
 ```bash
 npm i --save @filecage/ical
 ```
+> [!WARNING]

-> ⚠️ RFC compliance and validation strictness in development versions are not guaranteed.
+> RFC compliance and validation strictness in development versions are not guaranteed.
-> Anything can change at any time until release 1.x
+> Anything can change at any time until release 1.x.

 ## Why?
 There are several existing parsers for iCalendar/ICS formats, but none of them met my expectations in neither